 The myths about perfectionism

-1. MYTH – A man would not succeed if he was not a perfectionist.
+1. MYTH – A person can’t be successful if they are not a perfectionist.

 REALITY – There is no evidence that perfectionists are more successful than non-perfectionists.

-2. MYTH – Perfectionists can do everything right.
+2. MYTH – Perfectionists can do everything and do it well.

-REALITY – They have problems with low productivity, delay work and deadlines, they know they are poorly organized.
+REALITY – They have problems with low productivity, delay work and deadlines, can be poorly organized.

-3. MYTH – Perfectionists are determined to overcome obstacles to success.
+3. MYTH – Perfectionists are determined in overcoming obstacles to success.

-REALITY – They are on the way but they are more vulnerable to depression, to creative blockades, to social anxiety (public appearances) for fear of failure.
+REALITY – They are determined, but also more vulnerable to depression, creative blocks, social anxiety (public appearances) for fear of failure.

-4. MYTH – Perfectionists have a strong desire to satisfy others.
+4. MYTH – Perfectionists have a strong desire to please others.

-REALITY – Perfectionists are constantly search to achieve the love, admiration and acceptance of other people.
+REALITY – Perfectionists are constantly looking to gain the love, admiration and acceptance of other people.